 At the time of the appointment we begin by performing a rigorous search of the interior and exterior of the home to look for signs of oil heat.

 After this we use a series of metal detectors to sweep the property for any large metallic bodies and metal pipes.
-We further investigate any target areas with other technology and tools.
+On normal homes the entire property is swept but in cases of very large yards we only scan the areas where a tank would be.
+We further investigate any targeted areas with other technology and tools.

 A full report of the investigation will be provided to customers the same day.

 Using years of first hand investigation and construction knowledge Jack Andrews, the owner and operator of Rush Locates LLC, can help homebuyers gain piece of mind regarding potential buried heating oil tanks.

 What Else can be Found?

 Rush Locates specializes in locating buried underground heating oil tanks for home buyers.
 But we can also locate other things that interact with our machines.